 Moher Power Limited is a wholly owned subsidiary of Reliance Cleangen Limited and is incorporated under the provisions of the Companies Act,1956.
 The Company is developing Jambusar gas based project (7,200 MW) at village Khanpur Deh, Bharuch, Gujarat.
+The registered office of the Company is located at Reliance Centre, Ground Floor, 19, Walchand Hirachand Marg, Ballard Estate, Mumbai 400001.

-These financial statements were authorised for issue by the Board of Directors on May 27, 2019.
+These financial statements are authorised for issue by the Board of Directors on May 05, 2020.